camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/30-migrate-from-camunda-bpm-70/10-migrate-pa.html.md

 *   If you use `@Inject` with TaskForm, you have to add a `@Named("...")` annotation to the `@Inject` annotation due to backward-compatibility of `camunda.taskForm`.
 	There you have two choices: If you are using `camunda.taskForm` in your process application and don't want to update all your jsf pages and beans you should use `@Named("camunda.taskForm")`, otherwise you should use `@Named("camundaTaskForm")`.
 Your application server should write an error or a warning if you use the wrong one.
 So be careful!
 However, we recommend you to use the annotation `@Named("camundaTaskForm")`.

+Please see [this section](ref:/guides/user-guide/#process-engine-process-versioning-version-migration) of our [User Guide](ref:/guides/user-guide/) for information about migrating process instances.